dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

      This is a convenient shorthand for ``make(<transform>, ...)``.

-   See also
+   :seealso:

      - :func:`make-reflection-transform`
      - :func:`make-rotation-transform`
      - :func:`make-scaling-transform`
      - :func:`make-translation-transform`

 .. function:: make-translation-transform